Hanzo253/pokemon-generator/README.md

 | When -  The user inputs the email address and password of their registered account                 |
 | Then - When the account information is correct, the user is logged in and has access to the tables |

-8. As a user, I can release(delete) pokemon.
+8. As a user, I can release(delete) pokémon.

 | Acceptance Criteria                                                            |
 |--------------------------------------------------------------------------------|